sanjaydevx/sustainability/README.md

 # sustainability

-This project conatins the source artifacts for my website on Sustainability : [thesustainability.in](https://thesustainability.in)
+This project contains the source artifacts for my website on Sustainability : [thesustainability.in](https://thesustainability.in)